Policies and Procedures

 Title IX is a federal civil rights law that protects students in all of the academic, educational, extracurricular, athletic, and other programs or activities of schools.
 This includes prohibiting discrimination against pregnant and parenting students.

-Title IX protects pregnant and parenting students who are experiencing medical complications due to their pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; lactation; or parenting a sick child that has doctors’ appointments or that is in the hospital.
+Title IX protects pregnant and parenting students who are experiencing medical complications due to their pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; or lactation.

 - Giving a student a reasonable amount of time to make up missed assignments,